 Clearly, more study is in order, and the teacher promises to bring in some bug books next week.
 Cavicchi, who recently earned her master’s degree at UNH in early childhood education, is inspired by her charges’ enthusiasm.
 Still, she admits, following their lead isn’t always easy.
 “The hardest piece is making that shift to a partnership with the children, rather than the hierarchy of teacher and students,” she notes.

 Others familiar with the Reggio method point to additional difficulties.
 For one, there are the cultural differences between Italy and the United States.
 While Reggio’s group projects instill a collaborative spirit, many American parents and educators argue that it makes more sense for kidsto work independently, as they generally will throughout much of their educational and professional careers.
 Still, they don’t want kids determining exactly what it is they will study.

-popular Reggio Emilia method, photo documentation captures how
+In the increasingly popular Reggio Emilia method, photo documentation captures how kids learn.

 “If we could accomplish Reggio, it would be spectacular, but we don’t have the family-based, slow-paced appreciation of the strength of children that the Italians have,” says Elizabeth Jones, an education professor atPacific Oaks College in Pasadena, California, and co- author of The Emergent Curriculum.
 “Reggio’s emphasis on children as strong, competent people is extraordinary, but most Americans don’t believe it.”